Stormwater Billing Changes

 A: The City of Oak Park consistently strives to provide residents with the highest quality of services in a fair and efficient manner.
 The Stormwater Billing Changes are designed to ensure equitable distribution of resource costs.
 All revenue collected from customers for water, sewer, and stormwater charges sustain an Enterprise Fund, which designates the funds only for use on direct costs related to the water and sewer system.
-The change in water billing methodology will not result in increased revenue for the City of Oak Park.
+The change in utility billing methodology will not result in increased revenue for the City of Oak Park.

 Q: What does this mean for customers?